-At the office of Sean Logue Law, he and his associates are experienced Pittsburgh criminal defense attorneys.
-They have experience defending the rights of clients involved in different types of juvenile cases that include everything from drug offenses to underage drinking.
+At the office of Logue Law Group, Sean Logue and his associates are experienced Pittsburgh criminal defense attorneys.
+They have defended the rights of clients involved in different types of juvenile cases that include everything from drug offenses to underage drinking.
 They will stay beside you through the entire process, and will dedicate themselves to discrediting evidence against your juvenile.
 They will help you decide how best to proceed.

 If your child’s case is scheduled to be tried in an adult court, your lawyer will do his or her best to have the case moved to juvenile court.
 Underage Drinking charges can lead to many consequences in the life of a youngster.
-The attorneys at Sean Logue Law have successfully defended hundreds of clients over the last few years, and have always prepared a strong defense on their behalf.
-So, do not delay in contacting an experienced Pittsburgh Criminal Lawyer at Sean Logue Law.
+The attorneys at Logue Law Group have successfully defended hundreds of clients over the last few years, and have always prepared a strong defense on their behalf.
+So, do not delay in contacting an experienced Pittsburgh Criminal Defense Lawyer at Logue Law Group.

 For a definition and description of laws for minors, see the Pennsylvania Code under Title 18, Chapter 63.